Osie Johnson

+Biography

 Johnson studied at Armstrong Highschool where he was classmates with Leo Parker and Frank Wess.
 He first worked with Sabby Lewis and then, after service in the United States Navy, freelanced for a time in Chicago.
 From 1951 to 1953, he was a member of Earl Hines's band.
+He spent some time in the 1950s in Tony Scott's orchestra, alongside musicians including Bill Evans, Milt Hinton, Thad Jones, Kai Winding, Sahib Shihab, Zoot Sims, and Wess, and laying down grooves for Harry Belafonte's breakout albums.

-He can be heard on albums by Paul Gonsalves, Zoot Sims, and Mose Allison and is the drummer on Bobby Darin's "Mack the Knife".
+Johnson has been recognized as a player whose breadth of performance and recordings during his lifetime seem out of proportion to his relatively low profile thereafter.
+He can be heard on albums by Paul Gonsalves, Sims, and Mose Allison and is the drummer on Bobby Darin's "Mack the Knife".
 (Some sources list Don Lamond as the drummer on "Mack the Knife") and on Ray Conniff's first album 'S Wonderful!.
 He recorded the album A Bit of the Blues as a singer and had arranged at a "hit" for singer Dinah Washington.
 His final recordings as a singer were on a J. J. Johnson album, now compiled as a collection called Goodies.

 In 1957, Johnson appeared with Thelonious Monk and Ahmed Abdul-Malik on The Sound of Jazz.

 Johnson died from kidney failure in 1966, at the age of 43.